 Google Voice For Business - A Comprehensive Product Review

 July 26, 2022

 Google launched its telephony service back in 2009.
 Its a simple service to provide individuals and businesses with a phone number in their country as well as basic telephony features.

 It started off with the tremendous ambition to compete with the main player, Skype, as they said they aim to .
 It now has become one of the most popular VoIP services in the United States.
 In 2013 a Wired blog post explained that they had some 2,3 million users across the US.

-Well see in this article what Google Voice has to offer for individuals and businesses and what the main differences are between the 2 offers.
-Well go through the top benefits of using Google Voice as well as the main limitations it has when it comes to professional use.
+Google Voice is only available in North America.
+So if your company is based in Canada, then you can use Google Voice.
+We'll see in this article what Google Voice has to offer for individuals and businesses and what the main differences are between the 2 offers.
+We'll go through the top benefits of using Google Voice as well as the main limitations it has when it comes to professional use.

 Its interesting to know how Google Voice was born and how it became what it is today if youre looking to use it for yourself or your business.
 It tells a lot about the product!

 Google Voice is based on a product called and acquired by Google in 2006 for $50+ million in 2007.
 They rebranded the service as Google Voice.